rfougy/rfougy/README.md

 ### 🙋‍♂️ &nbsp; About Me :

 I am a Fullstack Software Engineer with a passion for user experience and design.
-I am also the founder of [ARCHIVE.pdf](https://www.archivepdf.net/), a platform dedicated to sharing Archive Fashion with the world.
+I am also the founder and tech lead of [ARCHIVE.pdf](https://beta.archivepdf.net/), a platform dedicated to sharing Archive Fashion with the world.

----

-### 👨‍💻 &nbsp; What I'm Currently Doing:

-- Leading on [ARCHIVE.pdf's](https://www.archivepdf.net/) Progressive Web App
-- Building [Display Dots Anime](https://display-dots-anime.vercel.app/), a React animation library for the Display Dots typeface.
-- Creating [riv.systems](https://riv.systems/), a portfolio/blog hybrid Progressive Web App.

 ---